hohosInc/hohos/README.md

        python3 manage.py createsuperuser to make a super user visit ip:domain/admin  to see admin panel

-6. Commands to run server
+6. **Commands to run server**

        python3 manage.py runserver <ip>:<port>
        // default port is 8000 and default address is 127.0.0.1 ctrl+c   to stop the server

+*Want to add some feature in hohos, fork the hohos, make changes and create a Pull Request*